 Whatever your goals and circumstances, Planned Giving can help you find ways to give that are right for you.
 The following might give you ideas about how to plan your gift but is no substitute for the personal advice you’ll get from the Hilton Head Symphony Orchestra’s planned giving advisors and, of course, your own financial planning professionals.
 Your planned gift will help the HHSO continue to fulfill its mission for generations to come.
-For more information or to make a planned gift or any type of contribution, contact Mary Briggs, President & CEO, at (843) 842-2055.
+For more information or to make a planned gift or any type of contribution, contact Alan Jordan, President & CEO, at (843) 842-2055.

 Securities – Though gifts of cash are always welcome, there can be desirable tax advantages to giving securities.
 When you contribute securities that have increased in value, you can keep your cash for other uses and avoid the capital gains tax incurred when you sell appreciated assets.
 You also get a charitable tax deduction for the full market value of the asset, regardless of what you paid for it.

 Real Estate – Gifts of real estate offer similar advantages.
 If you give property that you’ve owned for more than one year, you’re entitled to a charitable tax deduction equal to the full value of the property.
 You also avoid paying a capital gains tax on the appreciation.